Design For Entertaining – Creating A Space That Works Well For Social Events

 Throw pillows are a great addition; they add color and can visually bring disparate furniture pieces together.
 Plus they offer a welcoming look and can be used by your guests to tailor seating comfort to their needs.

-As you rearrange and bring in new pieces, remember - don’t over fill the space.
-Create a many conversation areas as you can, but keep the flow open.
+As you rearrange and bring in new pieces, remember - don’t overfill the space.
+Create as many conversation areas as you can, but keep the flow open.
 Over-filling your room with furniture will inhibit mingling and make people feel trapped in one spot.

 Make-it-yourself drink station set up in the room will be an inviting place for guests to fix their own drinks.
 This can be as easy as a tray of mixers and a tray of glasses.
 Don’t forget to add a bucket of ice, and consider a protective cover if you are setting it up on a wood surface.
 A bar like this would work ideally on a console table, sideboard or server, but could also go on a standing tray table.